Valerijan Pribićević: Life

 Vasilije Pribićević graduated from high school with honors in Rakovec near Karlovac, and the Kiev Theological Academy in Kiev, then part of Imperial Russia.
 After two years of teaching at the Monastic School in the Novo Hopovo Monastery, he became a monk on 8 May 1894 in the Krušedol Monastery and was given the name Valerijan.

 From 1897 to 1899, Valerijan Pribićević was a teacher at the Serbian Gymnasium in Constantinople.
 He was dismissed from service because he refused to sign a congratulatory telegram on the occasion of King Milan's return to the Kingdom of Serbia.
 Later, he took post-graduate Greek and Byzantine studies at Vienna and Leipzig, and upon his return, he was appointed professor at the old Karlovci Theological Seminary.

-On 5 October 1908, the Hungarian government's failure to break up the coalition drove it to draconian measures.
-In the famous high treason trial in Zagreb, better known as the Agram Trial, thirty-one Serbs of the fifty-two arrested were sentenced to jail terms, among them Valerijan and Adam Pribićević, who received 12 years in prison each.
+Pribićević was one of the Serbs arrested and tried in Zagreb in what became known as the Agram Trial; thirty-one Serbs of the fifty-two arrested were sentenced to jail terms, among them Valerijan and Adam Pribićević, who each received 12 years in prison.
 Along with the rest, both Valerijan and Adam were finally released from prison after the abolition of the penal colony in 1910.

 In 1914, before the war broke out, the Austrian authorities were harassing the then-ruling Croat-Serb Coalition in Croatia that sought better conditions for its constituent people.
-Politician and writer Svetozar Pribićević was first arrested, as was his older brother Valerijan,.
+Politician and writer Svetozar Pribićević was first arrested, as was his older brother Valerijan.
 They were both eventually released after being interrogated.